 SLO 3.4 presenting oral summation of proposal during Candidacy Seminar.

-SLO 3.5 dissertation presentation in year 3.
+SLO 3.5 presenting dissertation in year 3 or 4.

 Goal 4: Leading contributors to MHPE as evidenced by